-Under PEP, DHS will no longer use the Form I-247 (Immigration Detainer – Notice of Action) and will instead use two new forms:
+Under PEP, DHS does not use the Form I-247 (Immigration Detainer – Notice of Action) and instead uses two new forms:

 ICE’s Enforcement and Removal Operations (ERO) is committed to a transparent process and to resolving concerns as promptly as possible.
 For this reason, concerns or questions regarding ICE practices, policies and/or programs should first be directed to the local field liaison.
 Stakeholders can reach out to their local field office through the ERO Contact page.